PatHightree/AcdseeHelper/README.md

 ## The Tools

 ### MoveHDR
+For HDR processing I use [SNS-HDR Pro](https://www.sns-hdr.com).
+It can do batch processing but requires batches of a specified number of exposures.
-This tool reads the bracketing settings from the exif data and moves the file to the corresponding HDR source folder
+This tool processes all selected files, reads the bracketing settings from the exif data and moves the file to the corresponding HDR source folder.

 ### MoveStereo
-For stereoscopic photography, I use the cha-cha method.
-I ise StereoPhotoMaker to assemble side-by-side stereo pictures.
+For stereoscopic photography, I mainly shoot using the [cha-cha method](https://jrsdesign.net/stereo-photography/) and process with [StereoPhotoMaker](https://stereo.jpn.org/eng/stphmkr/) to create side-by-side stereo pictures.

-My processing work is as follows:
+The processing workflow:
 - Select the left pictures
 - Invoke the MoveStereo tool
   - This moves the left pictures to _Project/Stereo source/Left_
   - It selects all the pictures that were shot right after the left pictures, and moves them to _Project/Stereo source/Right_
-- After that it's just a matter of firing up StereoPhotoMaker and starting a multi-conversion job.
+- After that it's just a matter of firing up StereoPhotoMaker and starting a multi-conversion job with the Left and Right folders.

 ## Acknowledgements
 This project uses code from these repo's: